autruonggiang/IT001-Homework/README.md

 1. Code::Blocks software.
 [See website](http://www.codeblocks.org/)
 2. Microsoft Visual Studio C++ software.
 3. Wecode online judge system for submitting practical exercises.
 [See WeCode](http://cs.uit.edu.vn/wecode/)

+**Notice**: Please be aware that some links provided in this document may no longer be active or functional.
+Internet content can change over time, and we recommend verifying information through alternative sources if needed.